Brian-Q/Multiple-Classification-Neural-Network-in-R-without-Packages/README.md

 feedforward, backpropagate, train

-I have edited some of these functions myself to experiment on different types of neural networks.
+I have modified these functions myself to create and experiment on different types of neural networks.